-I’ve been dying to visit this place for ages but I just really don’t have time to do so.
-Until one of my food/travel buddy texted me at eight in the morning on a Saturday… asking me if I can join her to visit the place… just exactly what I’ve been waiting for the whole time.
+I’ve been dying to visit this place for ages but I just really don’t have the time to do so.
+Until, one of my food/travel buddy texted me at eight in the morning on a Saturday asking me if I can join her to visit the place.
+So this is what I’m just waiting.
 Hahaha! ♥

 So we met at Cubao at around 3pm and we were so worried that we won’t have much time exploring the place as it is only open until 6PM, but good thing that our ride didn’t take much long…ooops wait! actually it did! hahaha.
 The FX ride from Cubao to Antipolo was longer than what we have expected, but still, we’ve got enough time (about over an hour) to explore the place .